MIDI / RS-232 Converter

 For all holes a 0.8mm drill is recommended, except following parts: CN1,CN2,CN2A,CN3A,CN4A,D3,IC3,jumpers:1.0mm.
 CN3,CN4:1.3mm.
 CN5:1.5mm.
 (CN2 and CN5 do not fit properly into the 2.54 mm grid.)

-Arduino Uno compatibilityThe firmware is 1:1 compatible with Arduino Uno (Rev2 and Rev3).
+Arduino Uno compatibilityThe firmware is 1:1 compatible with Arduino Uno (Rev2 and Rev3) hardware, but CTS handshake cannot be supported.
 The RS-232 and MIDI interface hardware has to be built around the Arduino board, as a shield or somehow else.
 The RS-232 port is connected with the ATmega8U2/16U2 serial lines and can be used simultaneausly with the USB interface, appropriate baud rate of the ATmega8U2 provided.
 The baud rate of the ATmega328 is selected by J2 and J3 and overrides the Arduino default setting.
 Care should be taken not to merge both received byte streams.
 In its original/default state, the USB interface of the Arduino is not useable as a true MIDI interface, however, because it does not support the USB MIDIStreaming class.

 MIDI IN has to be connected with Arduino digital I/O no.8 (PB0).